richard-porteous/interval-refactor-project/README.md

 # interval-refactor-project
-Refactoring a small WinForms app into a small MVC WinForms app Based on a book by Martin Fowler and Kent Beck (2014)
+Refactoring a small WinForms app into a small MVC WinForms app Based on a java example project in Chapter 8 of Refactoring, a book by Martin Fowler and Kent Beck (2014)

 ## References